Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

 One area in which tone is important, is writing an email.
 For example, a different tone would be used when writing an email to a sibling, versus one to someone's boss.
 Therefore, when asking an LLM to write a draft of an email, it is important to make sure it understands what tone is preferred.

 In addition to specifying the tone, you can also specify the format of the LLM's response.
-In some situations it can be specified that the LLM use a bullet list, versus a series of paragraphs.
+In some situations, it can be specified that the LLM use a bullet list, versus a series of paragraphs.

 Finally, by specifying a possible audience, an LLM can even be more precise when generating text.
 For instance, an LLM will most likely provide additional details when writing an email for a professional audience, versus a less technical audience.